khoben/telemirror/README.md

 ### Functionality
 - No need to be added by the channel's admin
-- Listen to update events (new message, message edited, etc)
+- Listen to update events (new message, message edited, message deleted and etc)
 - Live forwarding and updating messages
 - Flexible mapping of source and target channels (one-to-one, many-to-one, many-to-many)